El Camaleon Mayakoba Golf Course in Playa Del Carmen

 Golf legend Greg Norman shattered a myth when he carved a golf course from the deepest part of the Playa Del Carmen jungle.
 That is, he left no doubt that one can go green and still create a world-class golf experience.

 In 2007, in its first year of existence, Golf Magazine declared El Camaleon “Best International Course.”
-The same year, the new home of the PGA’s Mayakoba Classic was honored with a rare Audubon Cooperative Sanctuary certification.
+The same year, the home of the PGA’s Worldwide Technology Championship at Mayakoba was honored with a rare Audubon Cooperative Sanctuary certification.
 That’s the golf equivalent of saying El Camaleon not only “tastes great, it’s less filling.”

 El Cameleon’s Giant Cenote